KaneCheshire/Blade/README.md

 ## Good to know

 Blade is very new, and very simple.

 Compared to alternatives like [Cleanse](https://github.com/square/Cleanse) for Swift and Dagger for Java, Blade is simple, easy to learn and easy to use, but as a result may not be suitable for large or complex projects.

 I'm really keen for you to use it, and let me know what problems you have or whether you think the API needs to change, or if new features are needed.

-Blade has no notion of modules or scopes (although it does have [Qualifiers](#qualifiers)).
+Blade has no notion of modules or graphs (although it does have [Scopes](#scopes)) and [Qualifiers](#qualifiers)).
 If this impacts you, I'd love to learn more about the use case where this is required over what Blade currently offers, and whether it's something that Blade should include or whether Blade should commit to being simple and only used in simple projects.